sandeep06011991/experiment-gym/README.md

 Repository contains tools required to test various hypothesis.
 Components which I will expect will reused will have unit tests

-## SPRINT TASKS
+## Current sprint

-1. Evaluate square pattern with two methods
-2. Extend BitMatrix architecture
+1. Finish Square and capture measurements (Start 2:17)
+2. Do experiment measuring cost of division with and without powers of 2.
+3. Transfer BitMatrix computation

+## EXPERIMENTS TO DO TOMORROW

+1. Cost of BitMatrix construction should be reasonable
+2. Square Matrix computation.

 ## Folder structure